NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   It is the software tool's responsibility to provide the appropriate building surfaces.
   While some error-checking is in place, it is not possible to know whether some surfaces are incorrectly missing.

-Also note that wall and roof surfaces do not require an azimuth to be specified.
+Also note that wall and roof surfaces do not require an azimuth/orientation to be specified.
-Rather, only the windows/skylights themselves require an azimuth.
+Rather, only the windows/skylights themselves require an azimuth/orientation.
 Thus, software tools can choose to use a single wall (or roof) surface to represent multiple wall (or roof) surfaces for the entire building if all their other properties (construction type, interior/exterior adjacency, etc.) are identical.

 HPXML Air Infiltration